-Today (July 13) in 1798, William Wordsworth came upon the scenic ruins of Tintern Abbey, on the banks of the River Wye, while on a walking tour of Wales with his sister Dorothy.
-The poet was famously struck and spent the next few days ruminating as he walked, conjuring the “Lines Composed a Few Miles Above Tintern Abbey” in his head.
+Today (July 13) in 1798, William Wordsworth visited the scenic ruins of Tintern Abbey, on the banks of the River Wye, and was famously struck.
+The poet, on a walking tour of Wales with his sister Dorothy, spent the rest of the trail ruminating and conjuring the “Lines Composed a Few Miles Above Tintern Abbey” in his head.
 Indeed, he was just finishing the last 20 lines as he walked down the hill into Bristol, some four or five days later.
 Wordsworth immediately sat down and wrote out the 1,200 words.
 The poem was then rushed to the printer so that it could be included in the Lyrical Ballads, his collaboration with Samuel Taylor Coleridge, which became a seminal oeuvre of the Romantic movement.

 It’s amazing to think that “Tintern Abbey” was such a last-minute addition, considering that it has become the most celebrated poem in the collection.
 Well, tied perhaps with Coleridge’s “Rime of the Ancient Mariner,” but certainly one of the most renown and influential examples of Romantic Poetry.

 This was Wordsworth’s second visit to Tintern Abbey, as he had been there five years earlier.
 The beauty of the ruins and of the Welsh countryside spurred him to reflect on how much his life and his perceptions had changed.
 These “gleams of half-extinguished thought” on the natural sublime and on the transience of time continue to resonate.
 From Alfred Lord Tennyson’s “Tears, Idle Tears” to Allen Ginsberg’s “Wales Visitation,” poets have followed Wordsworth’s words and his footsteps to Tintern Abbey.
 Ginsberg was reportedly also fueled by LSD during his visit, but he was a Beat Poet after all.